CoralBleaching/Lincpp/README.md

 {{ 3, 5 },
  { 7, 9 }}
 ````
+#### Example of use
+For a full example of usage in an application, check [this project](https://github.com/CoralBleaching/Non-linear-optimization) on non-linear optimization.
+It makes use of this header on its core routines.

 ## Description
 The module was design to provide natural syntax for mathematical operations on vectors and matrices, much like the Numpy package for the Python language or MATLAB.
 For instance, this means that the dot product between two vectors $v$ and $u$ should be written by simple use of the `*` operator for ordinary multiplication:
 ````C++